 The conspicuous presence of the two leaders has led scholars to contemplate their identities.
 The Hellenistic motifs on the figure to the right, including the diadem tied around his head (διάδημα), the purple cloak (χλαμύς), and the cuirass (λινοθώρακας), have led many scholars to conclude that this was a Greek king embarking on a military campaign.
 The purple cloak, χλαμύς in Greek, and paludamentum in Latin, was the dress of high-ranking military commanders.
 Just as it was prohibited from carrying arms in the sanctified district of Rome, so the military leaders were forbidden to wear the paludamentum.
 However, when the Roman emperor wore the garment, it was clear that Rome was at war.
 This military-royal framing of the attire has led some scholars to identify the leader in the mosaic as either Alexander the Great, Antiochus Epiphanes, or Antiochus Sidetes.
-Conversely, others have claimed that the figure on the right may be a Greek king, based on the fact that he is shaven.
+Conversely, others have claimed that the figure on the right, who is not shaven, could not be identified with the Hellenistic kings, who were usually shaven.
 Addressing this issue, Erlich has noted that the Roman emperors of the second and third centuries were usually bearded, including Caracalla, whom she identifies as the figure in the mosaic.
 Beards, however, continued to be fashionable during the fourth and fifth centuries, as exemplified by Julianus and Theodosius II.
 The royal diadem, διάδημα, as well, was reintroduced in the days of Constantine and later.
 These rulers however, preferred a headband set with pearls and precious stones.
 It appears that the mosaic integrates motifs common to the time it was created (fifth century), such as the beard, and at the same time, preserves an affinity to the Hellenistic world, as is evident in the use of the diadem, the elephants, and round shields (ἀσπίς).

-Considering, as I understand it, that the scene in the top register deals with the religious conflict between the Greeks and the Jews, the Greek leader should be identified as Antiochus IV who imposed the decrees.
+Considering, as I understand it, that the scene in the top register deals with the religious conflict between the Greeks and the Jews, the Greek leader could be identified as Antiochus IV who imposed the decrees.
 Yet, it is doubtful whether the Jews of Late Antiquity knew his name.
 Although the Jewish sources mention the name Antioch several times as a moniker for a foreign king, there is no specific detail that links this king to the Hasmoneans.
 Despite the desire to determine the identity of the Greek leader, it appears that this is an unrealistic feat.
-If indeed the mosaic is, first and foremost, a dramatization of the Greek decree “Write on the horn of an ox [...],” as I have suggested, then the Greek figure does not represent a particular king, but rather the Greek empire, “who darkened the eyes of Israel with their decrees.”
-The bearded leader of the righthand group is a personification of Hellenistic culture, and especially the Greek regime.
+If indeed the mosaic is, first and foremost, a dramatization of the Greek decree “Write on the horn of a bull ” as I have suggested, then the Greek figure does not represent a particular king, but rather the Greek empire, “who darkened the eyes of Israel with their decrees.”
+The bearded leader of the right-hand group is a personification of Hellenistic culture, and especially the Greek regime.
 This approach may also provide an answer to the question of the beard.
 While beards were unpopular among the Greek kings and most Roman emperors, as mentioned earlier, Zeus, king of the Gods in the Greek Pantheon, wore a magnificent beard.
 Well-known in Late Antiquity, this image had a substantial impact on the contemporary iconography of a bearded Jesus.